felipeborrerosalazar/felipe-borrero/exploratory_testing_monefy.md

 # Exploratory Testing Session - Monefy App

-**Assumption**: The application tested is the iOS version of the Monefy App.
+**Assumption**: The application tested is the iOS free version of the Monefy App.

 ## Exploration Charter 1: Adding Transactions
 **Objective**: Evaluate how new transactions are added.